Joseph Renville: Three Dakota Native Airs

 Three of the hymn tunes in Dakota Odowan are designated as Dakota Native Airs.
-Their names are LACQUIPARLE (number 141), LA FRAMBOISE (number 142), and RENVILLE (number 145).
-The first of these appears in many modern hymnals and is probably the world's most widely known melody of American Indian origin.
+While an examination of distinctive meters and other evidence suggests Joseph Renville may have composed the tunes, it is certain he composed the three Dakota hymn texts.
+The tune names are LACQUIPARLE (number 141), LA FRAMBOISE (number 142), and RENVILLE (number 145).

-An examination of distinctive meters and other evidence leads to the conclusion that Joseph Renville probably composed the three hymn tunes, and he certainly composed the three Dakota texts.
-In modern English-language hymnals, a paraphrase by Philip Frazier, loosely based on Renville's text, appears with the tune LACQUIPARLE, and it is known to many Christians by the opening words, "Many and great, O God, are thy works, maker of earth and sky".
+The first of these appears in many modern hymnals and is probably the world's most widely known melody of North American Indigenous origin.
+The complete text and tune were first published in the 1879 edition of the Dakota Odowan with a four-part harmonization in D-minor written by James R. Murray.
+In modern English-language hymnals, a paraphrased translation of Dakota Odowan 141 by Philip Frazier, loosely based on Renville's text, appears with the tune LACQUIPARLE, and it is known to many Christians by the opening words, "Many and great, O God, are thy works, maker of earth and sky".

 The hymn tune RENVILLE has been adapted for modern congregational singing in Singing the New Testament, a hymnal copublished in 2008 by The Calvin Institute of Christian Worship and Faith Alive Christian Resources.